Magnus Gens: Thesis

-In 1994, Gens began working on his master's thesis for the KTH Royal Institute of Technology in Stockholm which involved the creation of a crash test dummy to emulate an automobile collision with a moose in order to improve safety in vehicles.
+In 1994, Gens began working on his master's thesis at the KTH Royal Institute of Technology in Stockholm which involved the creation of a crash test dummy to emulate an automobile collision with a moose in order to improve safety in vehicles.
 During the process, he worked alongside the Swedish National Road and Transport Research Institute (Statens väg- och transportforskningsinstitut, VTI) and the auto manufacturer Saab.
 Gens also consulted with a veterinarian and the Kolmården Zoo in order to become acquainted with the animal's physical characteristics.
 The vehicle crash tests were performed on two relatively-new Saab 9-5s and one older Volvo 245 at the Saab facility in Trollhättan.

 In 2001, Gens published his master's thesis, Moose Crash Test Dummy, with the Swedish National Road and Transport Research Institute.
 The moose itself was built using 116 rubber plates which were fastened together with steel tubes and wiring.
 The thesis provided data on how moose hit vehicles and the dummy is designed to be hit several times before a replacement is necessary.
 Prior to publication, VTI had been asked to provide horse and camel analogs for testing and similar testing for kangaroo–vehicle collisions had begun in Australia.